Sexual Assault and Sexual Misconduct Resources

 Intentional and non-consensual touching of or coercing, forcing or attempting to coerce or force another to touch a person’s genital area, groin, inner thigh, buttocks or breast, clothed or unclothed, and;

-Non-consensual sexual intercourse, defined as anal, oral or vaginal penetration, however slight, with any body part or object or other sexual activity (such as intercourse).
+Non-consensual sexual intercourse, defined as anal, oral or vaginal penetration, however slight, with any body part or object.)

 Consent is defined by UMW as:

 Knowing, voluntary and clear permission by word or action, to engage in mutually agreed upon sexual activity.
 Silence, in and of itself, does not constitute consent.
 Past consent to sexual activities, or a current or previous dating relationship, does not imply ongoing or future consent.
 Consent to some sexual contact (such as kissing or fondling) cannot be presumed to be consent for other sexual activity (such as intercourse).
+Once consent is clearly communicated as withdrawn, that withdrawal requires that the sexual activity cease.
 The existence of consent is based on the totality of the circumstances, including the context in which the alleged incident occurred.